ggozad/behaving/README.rst

     def go_to_home(context):
         context.browser.visit('https://localhost:8080/')

-In ``environment.py`` you specify settings as well the things that need to happen at various stages of testing.
+In ``environment.py`` you specify settings as well the things that need to happen at various stages of testing, i.e. before and after everything, a feature run, or a scenario run.
+For convenience you can import and reuse ``behaving.web.environment``, ``behaving.mail.environment``, ``behaving.sms.environment`` and ``behaving.personas.environment`` in your own.

 An example of an environment that does simply set some variables and then rely on default actions for the various stages, might look like the following:

 ::

     import os
-    from behaving.web import environment as webenv
-    from behaving.sms import environment as smsenv
-    from behaving.mail import environment as mailenv
-    from behaving.personas import environment as personaenv
+    from behaving import environment as benv

     def before_all(context):